elsie-dev/elsie-dev/README.md

 * Jenkins
 * Docker

-- 🔭 Currently undertaking a Nanodegree program in Cloud Devops.
 - 🌱 Studying to be an expert in automation.
 - 👯 I’m looking to collaborate on open source projects.